 Anatomy of a Complex HTML Document with Variants

-A document (or Web site) written in HTML may comprise many "chapters" (HTML source files), typically front-ended by a Table of Contents that links to all of the chapter files (and an index).
+A document (or Web site) written in HTML may comprise many "chapters" (HTML source files), typically front-ended by a title page / Table of Contents that links to all of the chapter files and an index.
 An example is the XTRAN User's Manual.

 In some situations, we may have variants of the document, in which not all chapters participate in every variant.
-For instance, in the case of the XTRAN User's Manual each XTRAN licensee receives a variant that is tailored for the licensed activity.
-So someone licensing XTRAN for, say, translation of PL/I to C++ will get an XTRAN User's Manual containing only those chapters relevant to that activity.
+For instance, in the case of the XTRAN User's Manual, each XTRAN licensee receives a variant that is tailored for the licensed activity.
+So someone licensing XTRAN for, say, translation of PL/I to C++ will get a variant of the XTRAN User's Manual that contains only those chapters relevant to that activity.
 Someone else licensing XTRAN for, say, analysis of mainframe assembler will receive a different variant, containing a different selection of chapters.

 Each variant must have its own title page and a table of contents that links to the chapters participating in that variant.
 The variant must also have an index showing only those index entries that are in the participating chapters..

 Objective: Cross Link and Index HTML Documents

 For maximum convenience of use, we would like for each occurrence of a significant term anywhere in a variant of the document to be cross linked to that term's definition (a practice widely seen in Wikis).
 That definition may well be in a different chapter than the reference.
 However, we don't want to cross link the occurrence of a term whose definition is in a chapter not included in our variant.
 We also don't want to cross link a term occurrence that's in close proximity to the term's definition.

-We also want to have a thorough alphabetical index at the end of our document.
+In addition, we want to have a thorough alphabetical index at the end of our document.
 Obviously, it should include only entries whose bookmarks are in chapters included in our variant.
-For the reader's convenience, we would also like for each index entry to show the section and chapter in which it occurs, creating what is commonly called a Key Word in Context (KWIC) index.
+For the document reader's convenience, we would also like for each index entry to show the section and chapter in which it occurs; this is commonly known as a Key Word in Context (KWIC) index.
 And we would like to have, at the index's start, a letter-by-letter index to the index.

-As any professional indexer will tell you, the hard work is deciding how and where to index terms in the document.
-Although many attempts have been made to automate this process, with some success , the only way to guarantee a really good job is for a knowledgeable human being to carefully control the indexing process and "fine tune" the final product.
+As any professional indexer will tell you, the hard work is deciding which terms in the document to index.
+Although many attempts have been made to automate this process, with some success (including with XTRAN ), the only way to guarantee a really good job is for a knowledgeable human being to carefully control the indexing process and "fine tune" the final product.

-However, once the basic indexing of the chapters has been done, we can automate the rest of the work — cross referencing item occurrences in a document variant's chapters, and generating the document variant's index.
+However, once we have inserted the index entries into the document's chapters, we can automate the rest of the work — cross referencing item occurrences in a document variant's chapters, and generating the document variant's index.
 We can also automate generating each variant's title page / Table of Contents.

 HTML is one of many computer languages XTRAN manipulates.